 Next I headed over to the athlete meeting, which was short, and other than the announcer mentioning the possibility of the swim being shortened due to the current, I didn’t hear anything else important for race day.
+Oh well, glad I attended for the heads up about the swim.
 After the meeting I checked out the swim start and saw how long of a distance it was from the water exit to transition.
 Oh man.
 Between that and my hobbling in bike shoes, my transition times were probably going to suck.

 After dinner I took another short Epsom salt bath, and then decided I should practice my transitions.
-Since I wasn’t going to put socks on until the run and really needed to save any time I could because of how long transition was, I figured a few practice runs were in order.
-After practicing about five times (I figured out a new, faster way to put on my aero top, hence that many times, I know how to put socks on :)), I felt confident that I was ready to fly through transitions the next day, well fly and hobble.
+Since I wasn’t going to put socks on until the run (usually I put them on before the bike) and really needed to save any time I could because of how long transition was, I figured a few practice runs were in order.
+After practicing about five times (I figured out a new, faster way to put on my aero top, hence that many times- I know how to put socks on :)), I felt confident that I was ready to fly through transitions the next day, well fly and hobble.
 I hopped into bed around 8:30 and tried to fall asleep, knowing I had a 3:30a wakeup call, but tossed and turned for a while.
 I eventually fell asleep around 10:30 and the next thing I knew my alarm was going off.